-The connections provide a flexible way to connect and describe the relationships between any two entity records Microsoft Dynamics CRM.
+The connections provide a flexible way to connect and describe the relationships between any two entity records Microsoft Dynamics 365.
 It helps you to promote teamwork, collaboration, and effective management of business and sales processes.
 Connections enable you to easily associate users, contacts, quotes, sales orders, and many other entity records with each other.
 The records in the association can be assigned particular roles that help define the purpose of the relationship.

 Connections provide the following capabilities:

-An easy and flexible way to make a connection between two records of most Microsoft Dynamics CRM entity types.
+An easy and flexible way to make a connection between two records of most Microsoft Dynamics 365 entity types.
 All customizable business and custom entities can be enabled for connections.

 An option to add useful information, such as a description of the connection and the duration.